 RFK calls Biden-Trump debate 'sad,' sees political opening

-President Joe Biden and former President Donald Trump faced off during their first debate Thursday night, leaving Democrats concernedabout Biden's halting performance and Republicans resolved over Trump's perceived victory.
+President Joe Biden and former President Donald Trump faced off during their first debate Thursday night, leaving Democrats concernedabout Biden's halting performance and Republicans confident in Trump's perceived victory.

 Meanwhile on Thursday, independent presidential candidate Robert F. Kennedy Jr. livestreamed his responses to CNN debate questions on X, formerly known as Twitter.
 RFK Jr. failed to qualify for the debate after he didn't reach CNN's polling or ballot threshold.